eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 1. It is highly recommended to take snapshots of all of the VMs before installing Wazuh.
 Then, power off the **logger** VM and change its RAM to **at least 8GB**.

 2. In the **logger** VM, add `User=root` to the `/usr/lib/systemd/system/fwupd-refresh.service` file.
 The file should be similar to the following.
-More info [here](https://github.com/fwupd/fwupd/issues/3037).
+Find more [here](https://github.com/fwupd/fwupd/issues/3037).

    ![fwupd-refresh.service](img/DetectionLab/fwupd-refresh.service.jpg)

 3. In the **logger** VM, execute the following command.
-More info on [the official website](https://documentation.wazuh.com/current/quickstart.html#installing-wazuh).
+Find more on [the official website](https://documentation.wazuh.com/current/quickstart.html#installing-wazuh).

    ```shell
    curl -sO https://packages.wazuh.com/4.3/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
    ```

 4. In the **dc**, **wef**, and **win10** VM, download the installer from [the official website](https://packages.wazuh.com/4.x/windows/wazuh-agent-4.3.5-1.msi).
 Then double click the downloaded file to install it.
-More info on [the official website](https://documentation.wazuh.com/current/installation-guide/wazuh-agent/wazuh-agent-package-windows.html).
+Find more on [the official website](https://documentation.wazuh.com/current/installation-guide/wazuh-agent/wazuh-agent-package-windows.html).

 #### Install and deploy opensearch and winlogbeat (manually)

 1. In agent VMs, download and unzip winlogbeat-oss from [website](https://www.elastic.co/downloads/beats/winlogbeat-oss).
-More info from [official document](https://www.elastic.co/guide/en/beats/winlogbeat/current/winlogbeat-installation-configuration.html).
+Find more from [official document](https://www.elastic.co/guide/en/beats/winlogbeat/current/winlogbeat-installation-configuration.html).

 2. Change current directory to winlogbeat folder.
 Open a PowerShell prompt as an Administrator.
 Run